telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/local-data-editing.md

 ---
-title: Local Data Editing
+title: Implement Local Data Editing
-page_title: Local Data Editing
+page_title: Implement Local Data Editing | Kendo UI Diagram Widget
-description: Local Data Editing
+description: "Learn how to implement editing with local data in a Kendo UI Diagram by using custom functions for the dataSource transport operations."
+slug: howto_editlocaladata_diagram
 ---

-# Local Data Editing
+# Implement Local Data Editing

-This example demonstrates how to implement editing with local data using custom functions for the dataSource transport operations.
-This is needed because assigning non-default id value for the new items is required in order for the item to be accepted as existing one by the dataSource and in order for the diagram to show the new shapes.
+The example below demonstrates how to implement editing with local data by using custom functions for the dataSource transport operations.
+This functionality is needed because assigning non-default `id` value for the new items is required so that the item is accepted as existing by the dataSource and the new shapes are displayed by the diagram.

-#### Example
+###### Example

 ```html